The Sealyham Terrier was originally bred to hunt otters, foxes, and badgers.

 To maintain your position as the pack leader requires a firm hand and the ability not to laugh at his antics when you scold him.

-If you have chosen the Sealyham Terrier as your pet dog and family companion, you will definitely not be disappointed.
+If you have chosen the Sealyham Terrier as your pet dog and family companion, you will not be disappointed.

-Although you’ll probably have to do quite a bit of research to find a Sealyham Terrier puppy, this proud little dog adapts well to modern lifestyles and is comfortable in both city and country setting.
+Although you’ll probably have to do quite a bit of research to find a Sealyham Terrier puppy, this proud little dog adapts well to modern lifestyles and is comfortable in both city and country settings.

 His curious, confident nature and comical ways will delight you and bring a new sense of joy in your life.